 Introduction

 Forest resource data has a key role in almost every forestry activity.
 Therefore, several forest inventory cycles have been implemented in Vietnam to collect forest resource data since 1990.
-In order to enable easy access to the forest resource data for the whole forestry sector, FORMIS II Project integrates data from several inventory cycles into one, centralized Forest Resource Database System.
+In order to enable easy access to the forest resource data for the whole forestry sector, FORMIS II Project has integrated data from several inventory cycles into one, centralized Forest Resource Database System.

 Purpose and benefits